nvoronetskiy/ImGuiColorTextEdit/README.md

 that make it easier to express language rules and also improves performance.
-The new colorizer only effects lines that have changed but keep in mind, that for instance opening a multiline comment at the start of the document, causes the entire document to be re-colorized.
+The new colorizer only effects lines that have changed but keep in mind, that for instance opening a multiline comment at the start of the document, causes the entire document to be re-colored.
 Luckily the new engine is fast enough that you don't notice this and it would only affect a single frame.
 I think it is also important to point out that this widget is not really intended for mega/gigabyte size text files.
-For those, I would still use a regular text editors.
+For those, I would still use a regular text editors (if you can find one that can handle that requirement).

 #### Bracketeer